Rotational falls: Background and case studies

-All sports and activities present unique risks (ranging from small to large scale possibilities) to the individual or team participating in them.
-Eventing is no different, it is considered a "high-risk equestrian sport".
-Injuries to both horse and rider as a result of competition in Eventing have occurred throughout history and across the world, it is "a sport in which the vast majority of rider injuries are minor and insignificant, but in which the possibility of catastrophic results always exist".
+Eventing is considered a "high-risk equestrian sport".
+Injuries to both horse and rider as a result of competition in Eventing have occurred throughout history and around the world, and it is "a sport in which the vast majority of rider injuries are minor and insignificant, but in which the possibility of catastrophic results always exist".

 Statistics

 Although Eventing as a sport dates to 1902, it wasn't until 1999 that concerns of horse and rider safety emerged.
-That year, there were five rider fatalities as a result of falls in the United Kingdom alone, four out of these five riders had a rotational fall by their horse leading to their death.
+That year, there were five rider fatalities as a result of falls in the United Kingdom alone, four of which resulted from rotational falls.
 As a result of these fatalities, in April 2000 the Fédération Equestre Internationale (FEI) conducted "The International Eventing Safety Committee Report" and recommended creating an FEI Annual Report to cover a variety of subjects.
 Between 1997 and 2008, "at least 37 eventing riders have died as a result of injuries incurred while competing in the cross-country phase of eventing".
-At least 25 of these deaths were as a result of a rotational fall.
+At least 25 of these deaths resulted from rotational falls.
 These deaths ranged in location (concentrations of deaths in the United States and United Kingdom) and level of competition (pony club, national or international competition).
 However, some "top competitors, coaches and course designers argue that the sport's death and injury toll is most likely related to an influx of new riders to the sport", suggesting a lack of experience increases the likelihood of suffering a fall.

 The FEI conducted a statistic report on Eventing Risk Management, presenting statistics on competitions, starters, falls and injuries between 2006 and 2016.
 In 2006 there were a total of 13,660 starters, with 789 falls, of these falls 51 were classified as rotational horse falls and 12 were considered to result in the rider suffering serious injuries.
 However, ten years later in 2016 there has been a significant increase (of 6261 riders) in starters to 19,921 riders, of these there were 1064 falls.
 However, despite an increase in both competitors and overall falls only 30 of these were classified as rotational falls, and 5 riders were considered to result in the rider suffering serious injuries.
 Comparing these rotational fall statistics across a ten-year expanse convey a clear decrease in rotational falls and rotational falls resulting in serious injury.